adams-ears/Khandharooms/README.md

 # Khandha Rooms
 [Live Site](https://adams-ears.github.io/Khandharooms/)

-This project has been designed for my friend's studio outlining the services he can provide, along with key information on equipment and the studio itself.
+This project has been designed for a friends studio.
+The website aims to outline the services it provides along with key information on equipment, previous clients and the studio itself.
 The **Khandha Rooms** project will showcase my ability to use HTML and CSS for my Milestrone Project 1.

 ## Project
-The project will reflect what i have learnt so far from the Full Stack Developer course.
-After seeing my friends current web page I felt it would be beneficial to create a page for his studio that had great UX, visually interesting and was concise enough to pass across the information.
+My project will be a reflection of what i have learnt so far from the (Full Stack Developer course).
+After viewing the studios current web page I felt it would be beneficial to create a website that had great UX, concise information and was visually interesting.

-The site will be made up of five individual pages with a consistent header and footer across all of them.
-The header will only change into a condensed version (burger) when scaled down for mobile use, along with header the footer will also simplify just to show social media links when scaled down.
+The site is made up of five individual pages with a consistent header and footer across all of them.
+The header will change into a condensed version (burger) when scaled down for mobile use, the header the footer will also simplify to show only social media links.
 The five pages and their purposes are as follows:

 - **Home:** Simple design, eye catching image, slogan that pulls you into the site.